KATE HARRIS - DIRECTOR OF OPERATIONS

-Kate Harris enters her eighth season as Alabama softball’s first full-time director of operations.
+Kate Harris enters her eighth season as Alabama softball’s first full-time director of operations in 2018.

 "We are very excited to have Kate Harris on our staff," Head Coach Patrick Murphy said.
 "I have always said the best quote to live by is to surround yourself with good people and good things will happen.
 Kate is a great person who came highly recommended."

 Harris coordinates all team travel, including processing expense reports, game contacts, monitors monthly financial budgets and reconciles Pcard purchases for sport oversight and the business office.
-Harris is the staff liaison with the Athletic Marketing staff and Event Management staff on all activities and home contests at Rhoads Stadium.
-She organizes and facilitates all official and unofficial recruiting visits and handles each visiting teams needs throughout the fall and spring seasons.
+She also organizes and facilitates all official and unofficial recruiting visits and handles each visiting teams needs throughout the fall and spring seasons.
 Harris monitors all activities for compliance with the University according to NCAA and SEC guidelines and logs weekly countable athletically related activities.
-Harris serves as the camp director for Patrick Murphy Softball School Summer camps and assists with other clinics throughout the fall and winter.
+She serves as the camp director for Patrick Murphy Softball School Summer camps and assists with other clinics throughout the fall and winter.
 Harris is the program's liaison with the official booster club of Alabama Softball, the Bama Softball Walk-off Club and helps tremendously with various fundraising projects.
-She is also very active in Alumni affairs, striving to maintain strong relationships and support with former Alabama softball student-athletes and staff.
+She is also very active in Alumni affairs, striving to maintain strong relationships and support with former Alabama student-athletes and staff.

 Harris joined the Crimson Tide staff after serving as an assistant softball coach at her alma mater, Creighton.
 For two seasons, the Waterloo, Iowa, native worked with the outfielders and hitters in addition to her role with Bluejay softball camps.
 In her two seasons at Creighton, she helped guide the Bluejays to back-to-back Missouri Valley Conference regular-season championships and two NCAA regional appearances.